mlstroud/mr-rogers-neighborhood/README.md

 _An independent project from Epicodus._
 _This application takes a number as input, and displays a list of numbers from 0 to the number_
-_With the following exceptionsl, from least to most important:_
+_With the following exceptions, from least to most important:_
 * _Numbers that contain a 1: all digits are replaced (all digits) with "Beep!"_
 * _Numbers that contain a 2: all digits are replaced (all digits) with "Boop!"_
 * _Numbers that contain a 3: all digits are replaced (all digits) with "Won't you be my neighbor?"_